profbmuthu/OnLine/PITCHME.md

 ---
 <!-- .slide: data-autoslide="2000" -->
 ###  <span style="color: #e49436">Blocks</span>
-- File system blocks are typically a few kilobytes in size,
+- File system blocks are typically a few kilobytes in size
 - Disk blocks are normally 512 bytes.
 - Transparent to the file system user who is simply reading or writing a file of whatever length.
 - There are tools to perform file system maintenance, such as df and fsck, that operate on the file system block level.